potassco/clorm/README.rst

 The ``Driver`` and ``Item`` constructors require named parameters that match the declared field names; you cannot use "normal" Python list arguments.

-Finally, the ``DB`` class is initialised with a list of facts.

-The facts can now be added to the control object and the combined ASP program grounded.
+Now, the facts can now be added to the control object and the combined ASP program grounded.

 .. code-block:: python